Rebecca Kassay

-Rebecca Kassay is an American politician.
-She has served in the New York State Assembly representing the 4th District since 2025.
+Rebecca Kassay is an American politician who has served in the New York State Assembly representing the 4th District since 2025.
 A Democrat, she represents part of Suffolk County.

+Early life

+Rebecca Kassay was born in Stony Brook, New York.
+She was raised in St. James.
+Kassay earned a bachelor's degree from the State University of New York at New Paltz in 2010.

+Political career

+Kassay previously served as deputy mayor of Port Jefferson.
+She was elected a Village trustee in Port Jefferson in 2020.

+New York State Assembly

 In the 2024 New York State Assembly election, she unseated Republican Ed Flood.

-She was Deputy Mayor of Port Jefferson, New York.
-She was elected a Village trustee in Port Jefferson in 2020.

-Rebecca Kassay was born in Stony Brook, New York.
-She was raised in St. James, New York and moved to Port Jefferson in 2014.
-Kassay earned a bachelor's degree from the State University of New York, New Paltz in 2010.